jNizM/NVIDIA_NVML/README.md

 * retrieves the number of compute devices in the system.
 A compute device is a single GPU
 * retrieves the version of the NVML library
 * retrieves the version of the system's graphics driver
+* retrieves total energy consumption for this GPU in millijoules (mJ) since the driver was last reloaded

 ## Examples